BaseCase/life/README.md

 ## TODO - for v1

-- [X] match playing area to window size
-- [X] randomly generate starting board on launch (maybe each cell has a 5% chance of being alive? something like that?)
 - [ ] apply game of life rules to each cell and animate
 - [ ] spacebar pauses/unpauses game
 - [ ] when paused, you can edit the board by moving cursor around and toggling cells